HR General Administrative and University Policies

 Adoption of Faculty Policy

-Policies adopted by the Faculty, based on their delegation by the Board of Trustees, within the framework of existing procedure will be captured in the University Catalog or maintained in the Office of Academic Affairs until the catalog is updated.
+Policies adopted by the Faculty, based on their delegation by the Board of Trustees, within the framework of the existing procedure will be captured in the University Catalog or maintained in the Office of Academic Affairs until the catalog is updated.

 Monitoring of the University’s Internet may be conducted to ensure quality control, employee safety, security, and customer satisfaction.

 Computers and the equipment, services, and technology provided to access the Internet remain at all times the property of Lincoln.
 As such, Lincoln reserves the right to monitor Internet traffic, and retrieve and read any data composed, sent, or received through online connections and stored in computer systems.
-Technology monitoring is performed with the utmost respect for individual privacy and confidentiality, and exclusively for the purpose of maintaining secure, smooth function of computers, communications, and information systems.
+Technology monitoring is performed with the utmost respect for individual privacy and confidentiality, and exclusively for the purpose of maintaining a secure, smooth function of computers, communications, and information systems.
 Monitoring may only be performed by University employees authorized by the President and Vice President of Fiscal Affairs.
 Other employees must not impede this monitoring or make any attempt to monitor the communication of others.

 Because Lincoln is sensitive to the legitimate privacy rights of employees, every effort will be made to guarantee that workplace monitoring is done in an ethical and respectful manner.